iceexplorer/kubernetes/setup/setup_guides/setup_guide_master.md

 $ hostname  (without the $.
 It is for illustration purposes :)

-1.b) Set Host Name and update hosts file if you need it Login to each node (master & woker nodes) and set their hostname using hostnamectl command.

-$ sudo hostnamectl set-hostname "k8s-master.linuxtechi.local"      // Run on master node
-$ sudo hostnamectl set-hostname "k8s-worker01.linuxtechi.local"    // Run on 1st worker node
-$ sudo hostnamectl set-hostname "k8s-worker02.linuxtechi.local"    // Run on 2nd worker node
+1.b) If you think you need to change the hostname, this is how to do it Open a terminal window
+Become root
+$ su -

+$ hostnamectl set-hostname "k8-master-1"    //this is an example hostname.
+Set whatever suit your needs

-Also add the following entries in /etc/hosts file on all the nodes,
+Add the following entries in /etc/hosts

-192.168.1.23   k8s-master.linuxtechi.local     k8s-master
-192.168.1.24   k8s-worker01.linuxtechi.local   k8s-worker01
-192.168.1.25   k8s-worker02.linuxtechi.local   k8s-worker02
+$ nano /etc/hosts

+your_ip_adress   k8-master-1     k8s-master1